initial-d-0314/university_walkthrough_notes/README.md

 For this idea, with the seniors in the circle, who wrote down useful information in university, and, I was inspired by the communication notebooks that existed in game arcades, notebooks that provided game strategy information.

+You can search by detailed conditions such as university, category, and period of the event.
+Also, if the university you are belonging to or the genre of information you are seeking does not exist, you can register a new one.
+With this, you can find information not only about universities, but also about events that may be held near your university.

 ## DEMO
 ![Top page](readme_image/1.png)
 ![University list](readme_image/2.png)